Oto0398/ELFG-LANGUAGE/README.md

 					Usage

 To use the ELFG Language Generator, follow these steps:
+*make sure to have internet connection before running the code*
 1. Run the script main.py using Python:

 2. if you want more translation, you have to add sentences or words in the differents text files using the correct languages then rerun the code